Jarrell Miller: Failed fight attempts

 On October 17.
-2024, Miller told BoxingScene.com that he would fight British heavyweight Derek Chisora (35–13, 23 KOs) at an arena in Manchester on February 8, 2025.
+2024, Miller told BoxingScene that he would fight British heavyweight Derek Chisora (35–13, 23 KOs) at an arena in Manchester on February 8, 2025.
 He said, "That's the biggest one we're talking about right now – Chisora.
 It's not locked in yet; the deal's not signed yet.
 But there are definitely talks.
 In November, it was reported that Chisora would face Miller in Manchester, England on February 8, 2025.
 It was later announced that the fight against Miller fell through.
 Miller posted via his Instagram account it was Salita Promotions who caused the fight to fall apart after saying Chisora was ready to finalise.
 According to Miller, his contract with Salita Promotions had expired but said they exercised their first and last right of refusal.
 Salita later replied stating it was Miller who eventually turned down the fight.
-On November 27 Chisora was announced to fight 34 year old Swedish heavyweight Otto Wallin at Co-op Live in Manchester.
+On November 27, Chisora was announced to fight 34 year old Swedish heavyweight Otto Wallin at Co-op Live in Manchester.
 Wallin, who was also promoted by Salita, was given the opportunity after Miller was dropped.